Texas-A-M-College-of-Engineering/terraform-aws-github-runner/README.md

 ## Contribution

 We welcome contribution, please checkout the [contribution guide](CONTRIBUTING.md).
 Be-aware we use [pre commit hooks](https://pre-commit.com/) to update the docs.

+## Blake's Ghost Runner Addition
+I've added the concept of a "ghost runner".
+This is a t2.micro EC2 instance that keeps itself registered and occasionally boots to enure that it stays registered to GitHub.
+This is an alternative to using your desktop to keep an offline client registered.
+It is necessary to ensure that GitHub actions will cause a new EC2 runner to scale up, since a runner must exist for this to work.
+Offline runners are removed after 30 days, so this "ghost runner" boots once a week, sleeps for 5 minutes, updates itself, and then shuts back down.

+An example of how to run this is found in the 'engr-account-lifecycle-runner' directory.

+The ghost-runner.tf file needs to be created, which uses the ghost-runner module.

+After the usual Terraform project set up and run, you just run the script 'run_last_deploy_ghost_runner.sh'.
+Technically, the instance is launched via Terraform during the initial set up, but this script bootstraps the instance as an actions runner and sets up the update, sleep, and shutdown systemd target.

 ## Philips Forest